lightlace/cpp-docs.de-de/docs/atl/reference/ccomgitptr-class.md

 #### <a name="parameters"></a>Parameter
  `T`
- Der Typ des den Schnittstellenzeiger in der GIT gespeichert werden.
+ Der Typ des Schnittstellenzeigers in GIT gespeichert werden.

 ## <a name="members"></a>Member